ssl-hep/ServiceX_frontend/README.md

 To do development please setup your environment with the following steps:

 1. A python 3.7 development environment
-1. Pull down this package, XXX
+1. Pull down this package, XX
 1. `python -m pip install -e .[test]`
 1. Run the tests to make sure everything is good: `pytest`.